-Police Regulations that set out the unsatisfactory performance procedures (UPPs) for police officers are explained and detailed guidance provided on when and how to use them.
+Police Regulations that set out the unsatisfactory performance procedures (UPPs) for police officers are explained as well as the handling of complaints and conduct matters, and detailed guidance provided on when and how to use them.

 The procedures for dealing with the poor performance of police officers are set out in the Police (Performance) Regulations 2008 modified by the Police (Performance) Regulations 2012 to reflect changes made to policing governance made by the Police Reform and Social Responsibility Act 2011 and the Police (Conduct) Regulations 2012.
 Employees’ Duties